gpiozero/gpiozero/docs/source_values.rst

 .. literalinclude:: examples/sin_values.py

 In this example, all three devices are following the `sine wave`_.
-The motor ramps up from 0 (stopped) to 1 (full speed forwards), then back down to 0 and on to -1 (full speed backwards) in a cycle.
+The motor value ramps up from 0 (stopped) to 1 (full speed forwards), then back down to 0 and on to -1 (full speed backwards) in a cycle.
 Similarly, the servo moves from its mid point to the right, then towards the left; and the buzzer starts with its mid tone, gradually raises its frequency, to its highest tone, then down towards its lowest tone.
 Note that setting :attr:`~SourceMixin.source_delay` will alter the speed at which the device iterates through the values.
+Alternatively, the tool :func:`~tools.cos_values` could be used to start from -1 and go up to 1, and so on.

 .. _sine wave: https://en.wikipedia.org/wiki/Sine_wave